Actions Panel

 Challenge: What are the current barriers to the Single Market in the digital sector, and how can these be effectively dismantled to encourage seamless digital integration and interoperability?

-Regulatory intervention has reduced barriers in electronic communications networks, shifting from 18 regulated markets in early 2000s to just two fixed wholesale markets in 2020.
+The regulatory intervention has reduced barriers in electronic communications networks, shifting from 18 regulated markets in the early 2000s to just two fixed wholesale markets in 2020.
 However, EU electronic communications markets remain primarily national, hindering economies of scale.
 Although roaming policy and radio spectrum policy aid in lowering barriers, a more integrated market would enhance EU competitiveness.
-An updated spectrum governance framework may also be needed to strengthen EU strategic autonomy and minimize dependencies.
+An updated spectrum governance framework may also be needed to strengthen EU strategic autonomy and minimise dependencies.

 Fair contribution by all digital players.